ryelow94/Quality-ReadMe/assets/readMe.md

 This repo uses inquirer to ask questions.

 ## Credit:
-Ryan
+Ryan Logan

 ## Contributions:
-It is not open to contributions
+It is not currently open to contributions.

 ## GitHub:
 www.github.com/ryelow94